From the Album

 Tichnor linen postcard of Mt.
 Cardigan across Newfound Lake

 Mt.
 Cardigan and Newfound Lake — the view from the village.
 Tichnor Brothers Postcard Collection, Boston Public Library.
+No known copyright restrictions.

 Four-view color postcard from 1951: the colony above the lake, the dining room and community store with fifty-cent dinners, cottage number one, and swimmers at the beach